mongodb/docs/source/includes/mongodb-odbc-driver.rst

-Download the latest MongoDB ODBC driver installer and install.
+Download and install the `MongoDB Connector for BI <https://www.mongodb.com/download-center#bi-connector>`_ for your platform.